huzaifa242/Coding-Library-huzaifa242/contest_setup/readme.md

 #### If any of the step doesn't take effect, try closing and reopening Sublime Text 3.

+#### The below steps are with assumption that you already have competitve companion plugin in your browser

 #### Install Sublime Text 3

 #### Go to Browse Package and go to Parent directory of Sublime-Text-3 give it 777 Permission